Nemin32/Nemin32.github.io/other/_posts/2020-02-06-swinterview.md

 **Nemin:**
 Oh this is interesting, I believe other than a few concept art pics and a very short description, the community doesn't know much at all about Fangus.
-So in a way LL dug his own grave?
+So in a way Lorne Lanning dug his own grave?
 Along with of course EA majorly "helping" in that

 > **David Fried:**
 >Well I wasn't supposed to know anything about it as I was let go...
 But it's hard not to overhear conversations.